 The steps to follow are:

-- Chose a pot with proper drainage holes and filled it with a potting mix of your choice.
+- Chose a pot with proper drainage holes and fill it with a potting mix of your choice.
 Saturate the soil enough with water and ensure there is good drainage

 - Prepare the cut properly